Skip to content

 That does several things,” Arnold said.
 It greatly increases the cost to the developer to do it.
 It increases the time to bring these important infrastructure projects to the market.
 And it just provides this kind of general sense of malaise that’s developed across both the end users of these infrastructure projects as well as the developers.”

-2. The Infrastructure Reduction Act (IRA) opened the door to a bipartisan coalition around permitting reform.
+2. The Inflation Reduction Act (IRA) opened the door to a bipartisan coalition around permitting reform.

 The IRA includes extensive provisions to drive new clean energy production, but it also brings sharply into light the barriers our current regulatory system creates for getting projects deployed.